Programmer288/Reaction-Time-Project/README.md

 //I started by coding in code.org's App Lab, then pasted to GitHub.
-100% original work.
+100% original work, no AI used.
 # Reaction-Time-Project
 //variables
 var startTime = 0;